ontio/ontology-wasm-cdt-rust/README_EN.md

 cargo build --release --target wasm32-unknown-unknown
 ```

-## Code generation macro
+## Procedural Macros

-The contract is usually written from the byte array of the input parameter to parse the specific call method and call parameters, then jump to the corresponding function to execute, and finally serialize the execution result into a byte array return.
+The contract is usually written from the byte array of the input parameter to parse the specific call method and call parameters, then jump to the corresponding function to execute, and finally serialize the execution result into a byte array and return.
 This is similar to how the web server retrieves the byte stream from the network, parses out the specific request, executes the corresponding handler function, and serializes the result into a byte stream that is sent back to the network.
 Therefore, such fixed and cumbersome work can be handled in the same way as the web development framework, so that the contract developers focus on the development of the contract itself. `ontio_std` provides code generation macros that automatically generate auxiliary code at compile time based on the contract interface.
 The basic contract structure of a code generation macro is as follows:

 ```rust
 #[ontio_std::abi_codegen::contract]